phluentmed/event-scheduler/README.md

 ### Installing
 You should already have pip installed if you're using python > 3.4, in the case you don't please visit this [link](https://pip.pypa.io/en/stable/installing/) to install it.

-To install the always-on event scheduler type the following command in terminal.
+To install the always-on event scheduler type the following command in the terminal.

 `pip install Event-Scheduler-pkg-Phluent-Med==0.0.1`